syncfusion-content/javascript-docs/js/Grid/Enable-Persistence.md

 ---
 # State Persistence

-State Persistence is to maintain grid state in browser's [local storage]([http://www.w3schools.com/html/html5_webstorage.asp](http://www.w3schools.com/html/html5_webstorage.asp# "")) even if browser refresh or move to next page.
-Grid stores its model in local storage by defining [`enablePersistence`](http://help.syncfusion.com/js/api/ejgrid#members:enablepersistence "") as true.
+State Persistence is to maintain grid state in browser’s [local storage](http://www.w3schools.com/html/html5_webstorage.asp#) even if browser refresh or move to next page.
+Grid stores its model in local storage by defining [`enablePersistence`](http://help.syncfusion.com/js/api/ejgrid#members:enablepersistence) as true.

-I>  [localstorage]( [http://www.w3schools.com/html/html5_webstorage.asp](http://www.w3schools.com/html/html5_webstorage.asp# "")) is not supported below IE9 then grid state persistence technique is fallback to [cookie]( [http://www.w3schools.com/js/js_cookies.asp](http://www.w3schools.com/js/js_cookies.asp# "")).
+I>  [localstorage](http://www.w3schools.com/html/html5_webstorage.asp#) is not supported below IE9 then grid state persistence technique is fallback to [cookie](http://www.w3schools.com/js/js_cookies.asp#).

 ## List of properties are not Persisted by default